heitzmann/gdspy/README.md

 ## History of changes

+### Version 1.1.2 (Mar 19, 2017)
+* Update clipper library to 6.4.2 to fix bugs introduced in the last update.

 ### Version 1.1.1 (Jan 27, 2017)
 * Patch to fix installation issue (missing README file in zip).